 Note that charging via 120V isn't as efficient as charging from a 240V source since the car draws more power during charging than when idle, meaning that a longer charging session results in more electricity being used overall.

-While Tesla cars (models S, X, 3) are compatible with J1772 plugs through a small and simple adapter, they natively support a Tesla proprietary car charging plug.
+While all Tesla cars are compatible with J1772 plugs through a small and simple adapter, they natively support a Tesla proprietary car charging plug.

-So, while you can charge a Tesla with a J1772 compatible EVSE just fine, it is more convenient to use Tesla's EVSE since you don't need to use the adapter (and Tesla's EVSE handle has a button that pops open the charge port).
+So, while you can charge a Tesla with a J1772 compatible EVSE just fine, it is more convenient to use Tesla's EVSE since you don't need to use the adapter.
 Luckily, Tesla's EVSE (called the Wall Connector, available at the Tesla store), is priced competitively and is very capable.
-And if you have a car model that has a high power internal charger, you can wire the Wall Connector to a 100A breaker and charge your car at around 60 miles of added range per hour, which is nice for those folks that drive a lot (eg. busy real estate agent).

 Teslas are also different because they come with a very capable Mobile Connector (used to be called the Universal Mobile Connector or UMC).
 The Mobile Connector comes with interchangeable plug adapters allowing you to charge from household 120V receptacles all the way to 50A NEMA 14-50 240V receptacles.
-Click here for older Model S/X adapters, and here for Model 3 and newer Model S/X (2018+).
+Click here for older Model S/X adapters, and here for Model 3/Y and newer Model S/X (year 2018 onwards).

 Instead of installing a permanent EVSE, a lot of Tesla owners just install a 50A NEMA 14-50 receptacle and use their Mobile Connector to charge their car.
 I recommend that people not do this and to purchase the Tesla Wall Connector instead, leaving the Mobile Connector in the car's trunk.
 This ensures you won't forget the Mobile Connector when going on a trip, and the Wall Connector is a much more robust EVSE meant for daily charging use.